davepaulsanders/readme-generator/README.md

 ## Installation

-Run this program by cloning the repository, navigating to the project root directory and entering `npm install` into the terminal.
+Install this program by cloning the repository, navigating to the project root directory and entering `npm install` into the terminal to install required dependencies.

 ## Usage